-Mayor Ted Wheeler was born and raised in Portland and comes from a family with deep roots in Oregon.
-As a 6th generation Oregonian, he is proud to call Portland home and is driven by his values of strengthening communities through inclusive, effective, and responsive government.
+Mayor Ted Wheeler (he/him/his) was born and raised in Portland and comes from a family with deep roots in Oregon.
+As a sixth generation Oregonian, he is proud to call Portland home and is driven by his values of strengthening communities through inclusive, effective, and responsive government.
 He does this by leading on:

 - Police reform, accountability, and restorative justice.